appcypher/viper/NOTES.md

     print('Hello!')
     ```

-    I don't see the benefit of this approach of keeping counts since we can track references of variables statically.
+    Since lifetimes can be tracked statically, I don't see the runtime benefit of this approach.

 - Static Reference Tracking

-    Static Reference Tracking (STR) is a garbage collection technique that tracks objects lifetime at compile-time.
+    Static Reference Tracking (STR) is a garbage collection technique that tracks objects' lifetimes at compile-time.

     - Non-concurrent programs